zerospam/kubernetes-replicator/README.md

 ## Usage

 - If a secret or configMap needs to be replicated to other namespaces, annotations should be added in that object permitting replication.
-  - Add `replicator.v1.mittwald.de/replication-allowed` annotation with value `True` indicating that the object can be replicated.
   - Add `replicator.v1.mittwald.de/replication-allowed-namespaces` annotation.
 Value of this annotation should contain a comma separated list or permitted namespaces or regular expressions. for e.g. `namespace-1,my-ns-2,app-ns-[0-9]*`, in this case replication will be performed only names `namespace-1`, `my-ns-2` and any namespace that matches the regular expression `app-ns-[0-9]*`.

     ```yaml